lekhakpadmanabh/gitNote/README.md

-Note management.
-In use [here](http://lekhakpadmanabh.github.io).
-You will need some scaffolding css/js for publishing, this does the base note management.
+Git based CLI note management.
+In use as a static blogger [here](http://lekhakpadmanabh.github.io).
+You will need some scaffolding css/js for publishing see [this](https://github.com/lekhakpadmanabh/lekhakpadmanabh.github.io) for an example.